nate-ph/a-b-testing/README.md

 # a-b-testing
-Portfolio of t-tests on Facebook adds with a report write-up
+Portfolio of t-tests on Facebook ads with a report write-up